 Favorite St. Patrick’s Day Read Aloud #6:

-Synopsis: Any Lucille Colandro ‘old lady’ book is a hit with students.
+Synopsis: This may be my favorite of the great books for St Patrick’s Day.
+Any Lucille Colandro ‘old lady’ book is a hit with students.
 It has rhyme and repetition throughout.
 So, even your students who are working on their early reading skills can help read along.
 In this specific book, an old lady swallows a clover.
 Then, she swallows a series of objects such as pots, birds, daisies, and gold.
 When she started dancing with a leprechaun, she laughed too hard, and all of these objects come flying out.
 This leads to a great St. Patrick’s Day for her and her leprechaun friend.